 - Interest rates: 15-year mortgages come with lower interest rates, which means you can save money in the long run.
 However, you have to go back to the first bullet and ask yourself, even if I’d like to save money through a lower interest rate, can I actually afford higher monthly payments?

-- Your income: Will you have a steady income until you retire?
+- Your income: Will you have a steady income until the loan is paid off?
 If yes, a 15-year loan is a good option.
-However, if you’re not sure whether your income will remain steady, a 30-year loan might be a better option, since the monthly payments are smaller and you have a better chance at paying them even if you’re in between jobs.
+However, if you’re not sure whether your income will remain steady, a 30-year loan might be a better option, since the monthly payments are lower making it easier to continue paying them even if you’re between jobs.

 - Name, date of birth

 - Location of house you want to buy, cost, how much down payment you can put down